 The answer to this question depends on the bank and the type of check being processed.
 For example, a personal check may be processed faster than a business check.
 In general, however, it usually takes a few days for a check to be processed by a bank.
 Once the check is received by the bank, it will need to be verified for accuracy and validity.
 This process can take a few days.

-After the check is verified, it will be deposited into the account of the person or business who wrote the check.
+After the check is verified, it will be deposited into the account of the person or business who it belongs to.
 The funds may not be immediately available, however, as banks typically place a hold on deposited checks.
 The length of this hold may vary depending on the amount of the check and the policies of the particular bank.
 Once the hold is released, the funds will be available for use.
 Depending on the bank, this process can take a few days to a week or more.

 Is it illegal to write a post-dated check?

-There is no federal law that prohibits writing a post-dated check.
+There is no federal law that prohibits such action.
 However, some states have laws that prohibit post-dating.
 In addition, many banks and credit unions will not accept post-dated checks.
-So, while there is no legal prohibitions against writing a post-dated check, it may not be honored by the bank or financial institution.
+So, while there is no legal prohibitions against a post-dated check, it may not be honored by the bank or financial institution.

-There are a few states that have laws prohibiting post-dated checks, so it is important to check the laws in your state before writing one.
+There are a few states that have laws prohibiting post-dated checks, so it is important to check the laws in your state first.
 Even if your state does not have a law against post-dating, your bank or credit union may still refuse to accept the check.
-So it is always best to check with your financial institution before writing a post-dated check.
+So it is always best to check with your financial institution beforehands.

 The Bottom Line